herranz/herranz.github.io/_posts/2021-04-09-Metal DremelCNC.md

 comments: false
 ---

-Recently I've been working in my CNC.
+Recently I've been working on my CNC.
 It's a copy of [DremelCNC](https://indystry.cc/dremel-cnc/), a project that uses 3D printed parts to produce quite a good machine from what I saw in videos.

 Although, my experience wasn't that great.
 The orientation of the 3d print parts are quite critical as are the tolerances of the holes also.
 For example, I broke like 3 Z-Axis trying to install the linear bearing.
 Don't get me wrong, I'm sure I was at fault for those errors.
 Besides, the feat of engineering of producing a CNC router with almost all structure being 3D print, is an astonishing feat of engineering that demonstrate what a 3D printer can do.